Home | Download | Help | Contribute | Plug-ins | About | Contact | Search

 (expand an unnamed macro)

 This primitive is useful to expand macros which are the result of a computation: it applies the macro which is the result of the evaluation of foo to the arguments arg-1 until arg-n.
-The compound primitive is useful in call-back and lambda programming idioms, where a higher-level macro is given a macro as an operand, which it may later apply under certain conditions or with operands which are not known the client code.
+The compound primitive is useful in call-back and lambda programming idioms, where a higher-level macro is given a macro as an operand, which it may later apply under certain conditions or with operands which are not known to the client code.

 Actually, in the current implementation, foo may either evaluate to a macro or to a literal string which gives the name of a macro.
 However, we discourage users to rely on the second case.